CSUF-CPSC121A/dynamic-mem-alloc-demo/README.md

 1. How do you think using pointers solve the error?

 ## Memory leaks
 Everything in the world is good again.
 No more Segmentation faults.
 But wait, remember that we allocated or reserved space in the heap?
 Much like checking in a hotel or reserving a locker, what do you do when you are done using the space?
 If we don't check out of our room or give back our locker keys no one can use that space.
 In the same way, if we dynamically allocate space (using `new`) we also need to deallocate the space.
 Otherwise the space in the heap cannot be used by other programs, also called a `memory leak`.
-Take note that we access the space using a pointer, so the moment the `LoadImage` function exits we no longer have access to `my_image_ptr`.
+In our example, we access the space in the heap using a pointer variable, so the moment the `LoadImage` function exits we no longer have access to `my_image_ptr`.
 We can't even use the space despite being the one who allocated the space.

 ### Detecting memory leaks
-Unfortunately, many times memory leaks are not detected early enough so a long-running program might be slowly using up the heap until it has no more memory to reserve or it crashes.
+Unfortunately, memory leaks are not detected early enough so a long-running program might be slowly using up the heap until it has no more memory to reserve or it crashes.
 This is not something you want to happen especially if your program is mission critical (e.g., air traffic control program).

 The `clang++` compiler provides an `AddressSanitizer` that can help us detect memory leaks.
 We can access this by using the `-fsantize=address` flag during compilation.
 Recompile your code using the command below and run it.